sumitabh1710/customer-portal/README.md

 # Customer-Portal

 **Customer-Portal** is a modern web application built using React.
-It provides a user-friendly interface for managing and viewing customer data, with features including infinite scrolling to load more customers dynamically as the user scrolls, and detailed customer profiles.
+It provides a user-friendly interface for viewing customer data, with features including infinite scrolling to load more customers dynamically as the user scrolls, and detailed customer profiles.

-## Features

-- **Dynamic Customer List:** Load and view a list of customers with infinite scrolling.
-- **Customer Details:** Click on a customer to view detailed information.
-- **Responsive Design:** Optimized for various screen sizes and devices.

 ## Prerequisites